 Conference presentations give NYCACS the opportunity to share practices with other educators and clinicians.
 This has a positive impact on the broader autism community.
-NYCACS looks forward to presenting at another conference in the 2023-2024 school year.
+NYCACS looks forward to continuing to present at another conference in the 2024-2025 school year, after pausing on presentations this school year.